MicrosoftDocs/powerapps-docs/powerapps-docs/user/modern-fluent-design.md

 Switching themes or enabling dark mode isn't supported at this time.

 ### How do I change the app header colors with the new look?
 With the new look, Power Apps is no longer honoring [classic theme customizations](../maker/model-driven-apps/create-themes-organization-branding.md).
 You can, however, override the colors for the app header to match your organization branding with the new look.
 See [Use modern themes](../maker/model-driven-apps/modern-theme-overrides.md) for more details.
-Other theme customization options with the new look enabled aren't yet available.
+Other theme customization options for the new look aren't available yet.

 ### Is the new look available for custom pages or code components?
 -  Code components: The modern theme in use is passed to PCF components allowing you to [style your components with modern theming](../developer/component-framework/fluent-modern-theming).